prateek/TimeseriesDelta/README.md

 	timeseries.high_user_activity.metric_type = COUNT

 	# indicate that we're looking for the average number
-	# of occurences over the window
+	# of occurrences over the window
 	timeseries.high_user_activity.compute_type = AVG

 	# indicate the average should be a time-based rate